What You Need to Know

 As with all RRSPs, tax will be withheld from the proceeds and you will need to declare the proceeds as income for the year in which the CSB or the CPB is withdrawn.

 The Trustee will notify you before any investments in your Plan mature.
 Unless you advise the Trustee in writing, matured bonds will be automatically be reinvested into the next bond series and earn interest, but only until either November or December 2021, depending on the maturity date of the bonds you own.
-After the 2021 maturity date, your Canada RSP Plan will remain accessible to you, but the bonds in your Plan will no longer earn interest.
-At that time, you will need to advise the Trustee on how best to manage your Plan (i.e. transfer out or withdraw).
+After the 2021 maturity date, your Canada RSP Plan will remain accessible to you, but the bonds in your Plan will no longer earn interest and you will need to advise the Trustee on how best to manage your Plan (i.e. transfer out or withdraw).
 You may transfer out your bonds to another registered savings plan or withdraw them at any time.

 Status of The Canada RSP at Age of 71